Sydenham Hill, Southwark/Lewisham

 With the attraction of the palace and the benefit of the railway, numerous villas were built on the hill, especially in the third quarter of the 19th century, some of which were themselves pretentiously palatial.

 South of the station, Kingswood House was remodelled in the 1890s as a stone-faced baronial castle for the founder of the Bovril company.
-The grounds were sold for development after the Second World War and the house is now a community centre.
+The grounds were sold for development after the Second World War and the house is now a community centre and events venue.

 Most of the other large properties in the Sydenham Hill locality were demolished over the course of the 20th century and replaced by housing that varies greatly in grandeur and aesthetic quality.
 The most architecturally significant (though perhaps not entirely successful) structure is a modernist house on Crescent Wood Road called Six Pillars, which was built by Valentine Harding of Berthold Lubetkin’s Tecton partnership for the headmaster of Dulwich preparatory school in 1935.
 Shown in the photo above, Six Pillars is grade II* listed and was refurbished in 2003.
 It is (very) occasionally opened for public viewing.